Azure-Samples/contoso-chat/docs/workshop/in-person-starts/MSIgnite-2024-Skillable.md

 This is a 75-minute instructor-led workshop session at Microsoft Ignite 2024.
 You must [register](https://ignite.microsoft.com/sessions/LAB401?source=sessions) for an available session, to attend in person.

-_In this workshop, you will learn to build, evaluate, and deploy, a custom retail copilot code-first on Azure AI.
-We will use a Retrieval Augmented Generation (RAG) design pattern to ground copilot responses in retailer data, to improve application quality_.
+_You will learn to build, evaluate, and deploy, a custom retail copilot code-first on Azure AI - using the Retrieval Augmented Generation (RAG) design pattern to ground copilot responses in retailer data_.

-**‼️ -- DO NOT CLOSE THIS WINDOW -- ‼️*. <br/> Closing this window will end your lab prematurely.
+**‼️ -- DO NOT CLOSE THIS WINDOW -- ‼️** <br/> Closing this window will end your lab prematurely.
 It is ok to minimize this window so you can return to it later when required.

 ---